Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

-For even more rapidly rotating stars, the activity reaches a\indexit{stellar activity!saturation} saturation\indexit{dynamo!saturation} level, and for stars with rotation periods of only a fraction of a day, supersaturation sets in, with activity decreasing with increasing angular velocity.
+For even more rapidly rotating stars, the activity reaches a\indexit{stellar!activity!saturation} saturation\indexit{dynamo!saturation} level, and for stars with rotation periods of only a fraction of a day, supersaturation sets in, with activity decreasing with increasing angular velocity.
 It appears that when proceeding towards shorter rotation periods, the coronal activity saturates first, followed by chromospheric activity, and finally by starspot coverage.
 This has led to the suggestion that different processes set in at successively shorter rotation periods: centrifugal stripping (see Activity~\ref{act:centrifugal}) of\indexit{centrifugal stripping} the high corona, saturation of the level to which non-thermal heating can be extracted from the near-surface convection or deposited into the chromosphere, and finally saturation of the dynamo process itself possibly by the coupling of the magnetic field and the plasma flows (see Section~\ref{sec:alphaquenching}) or because the Coriolis force changes the large-scale circulation patterns that are involved in efficient dynamo action.

-Main-sequence stars warmer than the Sun have shallower convective envelopes.
+Main-sequence stars warmer than the Sun have \indexit{star!convective envelope}shallower convective envelopes.
 Their magnetic activity is markedly suppressed compared to cooler stars with the same rotation period.
 This has been argued to be either because of the shallowness of their envelope or because of the short average turnover time of convection resulting in little influence of the Coriolis force that otherwise would introduce a preferential direction into the system.
 By spectral type F2 significant magnetic activity is observed, which rapidly increases in efficiency towards G0 as the convective envelope becomes deeper and the time scales of deep convective motions approach or exceed the [characteristic mean] rotation period.

-Magnetic fields are observed along the main sequence as far down as we have been able to identify and apply Zeeman sensitive spectral lines, {\em i.e.,} down to at least M9.5.
+Magnetic fields are observed along the \indexit{main sequence!magnetic activity}main sequence as far down the spectral scale as we have been able to identify and apply Zeeman sensitive spectral lines, {\em i.e.,} down to at least M9.5.
 At that point we have already reached the brown dwarfs, {\em i.e.,} astrophysical objects that are too small to have sustained hydrogen fusion in their cores.